The Zionist Project

 As early as the mid 1850s, the single aim of all Zionist planners and so-called philanthropists like Montefiore, was to slowly acquire as much land in Palesine for the sole benefit of the Jewish community and the newly arrived Jewish immigrants.
 Naturally, this can only be at the expense of the eventual displacement of Palestine's indigenous people.

-In 1854, Sir Moses succeeded in acquiring that piece of fertile farming land near Safad, for the benefit of some 54 Jewis families.
+In 1854, Sir Moses succeeded in acquiring that piece of fertile farming land near Safad, for the benefit of some 54 Jewish families.
 In 1870, near the Palestinian port city of Yafa, world famous for its produce of Jaffa oranges, a group of Russian Jews founded an agricultural school called Mikveh Israel on 2500 Dunums.
 Russian Jewish students also formed many religious groups the most famous of which was Bilu in 1882.
-Other similar but more powerful groups were formed calling themselves 'Hoverei Zion' (Lovers of Zion).
-Their activities in Palestine resulted in establishing new colonies such as Rishon-Le-Zion near Yafa, Zikhron Ya'acov south of Haifa and Rosh Pinnah in the Galilee.
+Other similar but more powerful groups were formed calling themselves 'Hoverei Zion' (Hebrew for 'Lovers of Zion').
+Their activities in Palestine were aimed at establishing new colonies such as Rishon-Le-Zion near Yafa, Zikhron Ya'acov south of Haifa and Rosh Pinnah in the Galilee.

 Sir Moses Montefiore (1784-1885)